gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 - **Kubernetes Local Accounts** (*default*)

-When a cluster uses this mode, the access to it happens via Kubernetes local accounts.
+When a cluster uses this mode, the access happens via Kubernetes local accounts.
 During the cluster provisioning phase, these accounts are created, and the access credentials are available on different API endpoints depending on the desired access level.

 - `aks:ListClusterUserCredentials`: returns credentials for the cluster user account.
 - `aks:ListClusterAdminCredentials`: returns credentials for the cluster admin account.

-The credentials returned can be used to authenticate directly into the Kubernetes API and are the same for every user that calls `ListCluster*Credentials` endpoints.
+The returned credentials can be used to authenticate directly into the Kubernetes API and are shared across all users that have access to `ListCluster*Credentials` endpoints.
 Thus, the credentials returned are non-auditable.

+Teleport can automatically discover AKS clusters and forward requests into them without any modification of the target cluster.

 - **Active Directory with Kubernetes RBAC**

-When a cluster uses this mode, Azure allows the user's identity or directory group membership to be the authentication principal.
+When a cluster uses this mode, Azure allows the user's identity to be the authentication principal.
 The process happens via an OpenID Connect layer that validates the user credentials and returns the user principals such as `user_id` and `group_ids` used by Kubernetes RBAC for authorization.
 OpenID layer only guarantees the authentication but does not handle authorization.
 Authorization handled by Kubernetes RBAC.

+Teleport can automatically forward requests into AKS clusters in the following cases:

+- Teleport's AD identity has permissions that allow access to the static [cluster administrator credentials](https://learn.microsoft.com/en-us/rest/api/aks/managed-clusters/list-cluster-admin-credentials) (local accounts).
+- Teleport's AD identity belongs to the cluster's administrator group.
+- Teleport's AD identity has permissions to create `ClusterRole` and `ClusterRoleBinding` on the cluster and permissions to execute [remote commands](https://learn.microsoft.com/en-us/rest/api/aks/managed-clusters/run-command).

 - **Active Directory with Azure RBAC** (*recommended*)

 Under this mode, Azure transfers the authorization of AD users and groups to Azure RBAC.
 While Kubernetes RBAC validates regular Kubernetes users and service accounts.
-Azure RBAC associated with the groups to which the user belongs defines the authorization rules, and therefore it is possible to grant access to multiple AKS clusters without having to manage Kubernetes RBAC policies on each of them.
+Azure RBAC, associated with the groups to which the user belongs, defines the authorization rules, and therefore it is possible to grant access to multiple AKS clusters without having to manage Kubernetes RBAC policies on each of them.

 An example of Azure RBAC policy that allows a user to get pods is the following: